Academics

 Our ESS department is composed of diverse and passionate scientists, with expertise in different disciplines, who work together to understand and solve the climate crisis.

-Small class sizes and a large number of electives allow you to build a strong peer-network and tailor your course work to your personal interests, to pursue our honors program or to double major.
+Small class sizes and a large number of electives allow students to build a strong peer-network and tailor your course work to your personal interests, to pursue our honors program or to double major.
 Hands-on training provides you with valuable skills (e.g., GIS, field methods, data analysis, programing) for wherever your career may take you.

-We encourage you to further enrich your college experience and our ESS department: Participate or organize ESS club events (e.g., the annual “Industry Night” employment fair), build community and gain teaching experience as a peer-mentor or learning assistant, explore the world with UCI’s study abroad program, or gain work experience as an intern at the white house, congress or advocacy groups (e.g., UCI’s CEB, UC’s DC programs).
+We encourage students to further enrich your college experience and our ESS department: Participate or organize ESS club events (e.g., the annual “Industry Night” employment fair), build community and gain teaching experience as a peer-mentor or learning assistant, explore the world with UCI’s study abroad program, or gain work experience as an intern at the white house, congress or advocacy groups (e.g., UCI’s CEB, UC’s DC programs).

 Academics

-• Our Minor in Earth and Atmospheric Sciences offers students in the natural sciences and engineering a path to explore interdisciplinary problems and broaden their studies.
+Our Minor in Earth and Atmospheric Sciences offers students in the natural sciences and engineering a path to explore interdisciplinary problems and broaden their studies.

 Bachelor of Science in Earth System Science